 Companies are already drilling for oil and digging for minerals across the Arctic on an unprecedented scale, and they’re expected to spend $100 billion there over the next decade, according to Lloyd’s of London, the world’s oldest insurance market.
-Ice now covers half as much of the Arctic Ocean in summer as it did in 1999.
-That’s increasing access to a region that’s thought to hold about a quarter of the world’s undiscovered oil and natural gas, as well as gold, silver, copper, zinc, diamonds and fish.
-It’s also opened shortcuts for trade: The Northern Sea Route is 40 percent shorter from northern Europe to China than a trip through the Suez Canal.
+Ice now covers half as much of the Arctic Ocean in summer as it did in 1999, increasing access to the region’s resources.
+The Arctic is thought to hold about a quarter of the world’s undiscovered oil and natural gas, demand for which has lessened as the price of oil has collapsed.
+It also offers gold, silver, copper, zinc, diamonds and fish.
+The melting has opened shortcuts for trade: The Northern Sea Route is 40 percent shorter from northern Europe to China than a trip through the Suez Canal.
 The countries with territory in the region — the U.S., Canada, Greenland, Iceland, Norway, Finland, Sweden and Russia — are developing plans to build infrastructure and bolster their militaries by adding surveillance systems, training troops in cold weather and strengthening ships to sail through ice.

 Drilling, mining and fishing have gone on in the Arctic for decades — the debate about exploring for oil in Alaska’s Arctic National Wildlife Refuge dates back to the late 1970s and surfaced in the 2008 U.S. presidential campaign.
 But large-scale development looked far-fetched until recently.
 Predictions that the melting ice would make the Arctic a geopolitical hotspot, with competition for resources sparking armed conflict, haven’t materialized.
 Governments are cooperating through the Arctic Council, a forum created in 1996.
 Unlike in many other emerging markets, the Arctic countries (except Russia) have developed economies and stable legal systems.
 Still, neighbors dispute their maritime borders, and countries are trying to extend claims all the way to the North Pole.
 For the Arctic’s roughly 4 million people — many of them members of indigenous tribes that have inhabited the region for millennia — the rapid changes pose a challenge to balance the income from drilling and mining against the risks of environmental degradation and disruption to traditional ways of life.